tsilifis/chaos_basispy/README.md

 - Py-orthpol (available at https://github.com/PredictiveScienceLab/py-orthpol)

-*** UPDATE *** Dependence on py-orthpol will soon be removed and new polynomial chaos function will be included in the current package.
+*** UPDATE *** Dependence on py-orthpol will soon be removed and new polynomial chaos functions will be included in the current package.

 ### Other :